Planning a cruise but don’t know what to pack? I’ve got ya covered. Here is the ultimate list of what you need to pack

 What to pack for a 4 day cruise to the Bahamas: Carnival Cruise Packing List

 - Light sweater/Hoodie.
 This is cruise tip number one because it is absolutely essential.
-You’re probably asking yourself why is a sweater or hoodie the first thing I’m suggesting to pack for a caribbean cruise packing list?
-Okay, so not only are the dining rooms (specifically the ones where they serve you, not really the buffets on the lido deck) they are pretty chilly.
-Like the air conditioner is on BLAST!
+You’re probably asking yourself why is a light sweater or hoodie the first thing I’m suggesting to pack for a caribbean cruise packing list?
+Here’s why, so not only are the dining rooms (specifically the ones where they serve you, not really the buffets on the lido deck) pretty chilly but like the air conditioner is on BLAST!
 So bring a light sweater for dinner.
 Secondly, when my cruise got back to Orlando yesterday morning, there was this thing called a cold front that brought in a reallllly cold air that brought the temp down to 70 degrees.
 Brrrr!
 So, definitely bring a light sweater/hoodie just in case there’s a breeze.

 - 3 Bathing Suits.
 Cruising and bathing suits go hand in hand right?
 I tend to live in my bathing suits while I’m on cruises or anywhere tropical, so if you’re anything like me your Bahamas cruise packing list should have about 3 bathing suits for a 4 day cruise.

 - Swimsuit Cover Up.
 Like I mentioned, cruising and bathing suits go hand in hand & you’ll be spending lots of time on the lido deck in your bathing suit while cruising, especially during those bright sunny beautiful days at sea.
 There’s tons of restaurants/buffets on the lido deck and they most likely won’t serve you if you’re just in your bathing suit.
 So bring 1 or 2 swimsuit cover ups.
 They’re also easy to throw on after you spent 8 hours on the island and you’re rushing to get back to the ship.
 I like this style of swim suit cover ups when cruising because it looks more like a cute summer dress so it’s good to wear off the ship while I’m out on the island.